This post may contain affiliate links.

 Why This Recipe Works

 The star of the show is the toasted cumin vinaigrette.
-It’s one of our favorite vinaigrettes for its wonderful balance between fresh and toasty flavors.
-Not only is the vinaigrette great for this fall green salad, but we also recommend drizzling it over roasted vegetables, mashed potatoes or tossing with cooked grains to make a simple pilaf.
+It’s one of my favorite vinaigrettes for its wonderful balance between fresh and toasty flavors.
+Not only is the vinaigrette great for this fall green salad, but I also recommend drizzling it over roasted vegetables, mashed potatoes or tossing with cooked grains to make a simple pilaf.

 Ingredient Notes